broma-arma/BromA-A3-Framework-Mark3/README.md

 	- [x] Loadouts are important
 		- [ ] Work a system for containers/vehicles, should be easy
 	- [x] Think of a folder structure
-	- [ ] Smarter way of assigning parameters
+	- [x] Smarter way of assigning parameters
 	- [x] Introduce endings
 	- [x] Fix the way tasks work

-	- [ ] Finish the AGM plugin, hook it to parameters
+	- [x] Finish the AGM plugin, hook it to parameters
 	- [x] Start working on the DAC plugin
 		- [ ] Make native functions and abstract settings into a separate file
 		- [ ] Parameters as well
 		- [ ] IMPORTANT: functions to create zones using only reference markers
+	- [ ] Respawn and lives system
+		- [ ] Not many changes, should be similar to the previous framework
+		- [ ] A function to revive dead players, like a respawn wave
+		- [ ] Obviously hooked into parameters